mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

-We can now utilize the following functions to calculate powers and currents:
+Now use the following functions to calculate powers and currents:
 ```@example acopfpower
 power!(analysis)
 current!(analysis)
 nothing # hide
 ```

-For instance, if we want to show the active power injections and the from-bus current magnitudes, we can employ:
+For instance, to show the active power injections and the from-bus current magnitudes, use:
 ```@repl acopfpower
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.current.from.magnitude)
 ```

 !!! note "Info"
-    To better understand the powers and currents associated with buses and branches that are calculated by the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AcPowerFlow)) functions, we suggest referring to the tutorials on [AC Optimal Power Flow](@ref ACOptimalPowerFlowTutorials).
+    To better understand the powers and currents associated with buses and branches that are calculated by the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AcPowerFlow)) functions, see the tutorials on [AC Optimal Power Flow](@ref ACOptimalPowerFlowTutorials).

 ---

 ##### Print Results in the REPL
-Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
+Users can use any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
 For example, to create bus data with the desired units, users can use the following function:
 ```@example acopfpower
 @voltage(pu, deg)
 @power(MW, MVAr)